1delta-DAO/ctrl-plus-fairpetual/README.md

 # Build contracts
 pnpm run build

-# Deploy contracts (deploy to local node)
+# Deploy contracts (deploy to local node, here we use a fake oracle contract)
 pnpm run deploy

-# Deploy contracts to testnet (here we use the DIA oracle)
+# Deploy contracts to testnet (here we use the oracle provided by DIA)
 CHAIN=alephzero-testnet pnpm run deploy

 # Run tests